Table of contents:

 The acidity of the soil will help you determine the weeds growing in your area.
 On acidic soils, as a rule, horsetail, pikulnik, small sorrel, toritsa, veronica, mint, plantain, ivan da marya, white beetle, heather grow.
 On slightly acidic and neutral ones - odorless chamomile, field bindweed, coltsfoot, thistle, wheatgrass, clover.

-How To Use Peat Correctly
+How To Use Mineral Fertilizers Correctly